andresjaramillo7/KNearestCars/README.md

 # KNearestCars

-Final submission for the Advanced Artificial Intelligence II / Data analytics and artificial intelligence tools course.
+Final submission for the Advanced Artificial Intelligence for data science I / Data analytics and artificial intelligence tools course.

 - Andrés Jaramillo Barón - A01029079
 - Pedro Mauri Mtz - A01029143